OctopusDeploy/blog/blog/2021-12/javacript-library-users-as-tenants/index.md

 2. [Set the S3 CORS policy](https://octopus.com/blog/deploying-javascript-library-project-with-octopus#setting-s3-cors-policy)
 3. [Upload the bundle to S3](https://octopus.com/blog/deploying-javascript-library-project-with-octopus#uploading-bundle-to-s3)

-Now you have the basis for a project that uploads a JavaScript bundle, you need to make modifications to enable tenanted deployments.
+Now that you have the basis for a project that uploads a JavaScript bundle, you need to make modifications to enable tenanted deployments.

 ### Require tenants for all deployments of your project